Important SaaS Metrics You Should Track

 23. Average First Response Time

-Often delay in solving issues or providing required information makes subscribers switch to SaaS companies.
+Often delays in solving issues or providing required information make subscribers switch to SaaS companies.
 Hence, you can increase subscriber retention rate only by providing customer support early and quickly.
 This metric helps you track the average time required by your customer support team to respond to support tickets raised by subscribers.

 You can know if your support team is resolving customer queries in an efficient and timely way.
 You must focus on reducing the average first response time to impress subscribers and prevent them from switching to your competitors.
 Your company can improve this metric by deploying additional customer support executives or boosting the efficiency of your customer support team.